-The mortality associated with major fractures[Au: Please clarify what is meant by major fracture in this context (perhaps you could include it as a glossary term).
+The mortality associated with major osteoporotic fractures (those affecting the hip, forearm, humerus or clinical spinal fractures) [Au: Please clarify what is meant by major fracture in this context (perhaps you could include it as a glossary term).
 In addition, does this statement refer to the general population, or perhaps the elderly and/or osteoporosis populations?] is substantial with 20% mortality from hip fractures within the first year13, 14.
 Moreover, hip fractures result in 20% of orthopaedic bed occupancy in the UK and the mean in-hospital stay is 27 days.
 [Au: Paragraphs merged.]
-The annual economic cost [Au: Globally or in a specific region?] of these fractures[Au: Please clarify these fractures.
+The annual economic cost [Au: Globally or in a specific region?] of fragility fractures in Europe[Au: Please clarify these fractures.
 Do you mean hip fractures specifically or all fragility fractures.] was estimated at €37 billion 3 with 66% of the cost attributable to incident fractures, 29% to prevalent fractures and 5% to associated pharmacological costs.
-In the US alone, the cost of fragility fractures is estimated to increase[Au: What is the cost in the US currently?
+In the US alone, the cost of fragility fractures has been previously estimated to be $17 billion (in 2005) with a subsequent increase[Au: What is the cost in the US currently?
 A comparator is required here.] to $25.3 billion by 202515.
 A shift in the demographic landscape of fractures has occurred, which is associated with the increasingly elderly skew of the population16, therefore the above costs might increase further[Au: Edits OK?
 To improve the flow and break up a long sentence.].
 As such, more recent health economic analyses are required to elucidate the modern day financial impact of fragility fractures.

 [H2] Medical interventions for osteoporosis.
 [Au: New subheading, OK?]

 The last 20 years have seen marked developments in medical interventions for osteoporosis including calcium and vitamin D supplementation, hormonal replacement therapy[Au: in post-menopausal women?] and bisphosphonates3, 17.
 These pharmaceutical therapies reduce the incidence of osteoporotic fractures 18-22, for example, bisphosphonates decrease all fractures by 35%, non-vertebral fractures by ~25% and vertebral fractures by 50%[Au:OK?
 For consistency, I’ve used percentage values throughout the sentence.]20, 23.
 In addition, denosumab [G] [Au: I have highlighted suggestions for glossary terms throughout your manuscript.
-Please provide succinct, one-sentence definitions for these specialist terms.] has been shown to reduce fracture rates 10 years after treatment[Au:OK?
+Please provide succinct, one-sentence definitions for these specialist terms.] has been shown to reduce fracture rates after 10 yearsof treatment[Au:OK?
 Or do you mean after 10 years of treatment?
 Please clarify.]
 24. Notably, in this trial,[Au:OK?
-Are you still referring to reference 21 here?] vertebral fracture yearly incidence in the denosumab treatment group[Au:OK?
-The patient population here required clarification.] remained at a similar rate during the trial extension (to 10 years) to that seen in the original trial[Au: Please clarify the length of the original trial.]; vertebral fractures at 0.9–1.9% and non-vertebral fractures at 0.8–2.6%.
+Are you still referring to reference 21 here?] vertebral fracture yearly incidence in the denosumab treatment group (females aged 60-90 years) [Au:OK?
+The patient population here required clarification.] remained at a similar rate during the trial extension (to 10 years) to that seen in the original trial (3 years) [Au: Please clarify the length of the original trial.]; vertebral fractures at 0.9–1.9% and non-vertebral fractures at 0.8–2.6%.
 This yearly incidence[Au:OK?
 House style does not allow a hanging this.] was lower than that observed in a virtual placebo group and both efficacy and safety surveillance is on-going.
 Since 2015[Au:OK?
 For date context as the Review ages.] , bone-forming agents such as teriparatide 25, 26 and abaloparatide 27, 28 have shown good efficacy in randomised controlled trials.

 [Au: I’ve moved this sentence down to the start of the next section.]